 Camp for Troubled Girls Helps Georgia Girls find Success

-While Asheville Academy for Girls is located in the picturesque mountains of North Carolina, we accept girls from all across America including Georgia.
-With the help of Asheville Academy for Girls, struggling girls can find success.
+While Asheville Academy is located in the picturesque mountains of North Carolina, we accept girls from all across America including Georgia.
+With the help of Asheville Academy, struggling girls can find success.

-Beyond a Camp For Troubled Girls: Asheville Academy for Girls Helps Struggling Georgia Girls
+Beyond a Camp For Troubled Girls: Asheville Academy Helps Struggling Georgia Girls

-Georgia girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy for Girls’ beautiful North Carolina campus.
-With Asheville Academy for Girls, a troubled girl can return to a healthy path once again.
+Georgia girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
+With Asheville Academy, a troubled girl can return to a healthy path once again.

 Resources for Georgia Families Seeking Help